TheIoTLearningInitiative/EmbeddedLinux/documentation/Modules.md

 > In computing, a loadable kernel module (or LKM) is an object file that contains code to extend the running kernel, or so-called base kernel, of an operating system.
 LKMs are typically used to add support for new hardware (as device drivers) and/or filesystems, or for adding system calls.
 When the functionality provided by a LKM is no longer required, it can be unloaded in order to free memory and other resources.
 [Wikipedia](https://en.wikipedia.org/wiki/Loadable_kernel_module)

 - [Compiling drivers for Poky 3.10.17-poky-edison+ directly on EDISON (in 10 steps :))](https://communities.intel.com/thread/62873?start=0&tstart=0)
+  - *Note: the link to the headers is down but you can find the  headers here: https://github.com/SourceCodeCat/IoTDownloads
 - [Getting Started with the Edi-Expand](http://www.tektyte.com/docs/docpages/edi-expand/gettingstarted.html)

 ## Hello World Kernel Module Cross Compilation